-Avant is a compelling supplier for international buyers seeking high quality cannabis flower.
-Avant currently has multiple export contracts with clients in Israel and Australia.
+Avant is a compelling supplier for international buyers seeking high-quality cannabis flower.
+Avant has executed multiple export contracts with clients in Israel and Australia and is actively pursuing other international markets.

 Bulk Domestic

 From time to time, the Company utilizes bulk business-to-business ("B2B") sales relationships to sell excess or off-spec bulk cannabis to other licensed Canadian cannabis companies.
 Overall, however, the Company does not deem B2B sales as financially or strategically compelling, thus, it has migrated its sales mix away from this channel since Fiscal 2021.